Do you own an air scrubber? If not, should you? For that, let’s go over what an air scrubber is first.

 Use a dehumidifier to dehumidify the damp are

 Dry air particles floating around can make it hard to clean effectively.
-An air dehumidifier can help clear these particles out by dehumidifying the environment and keeping the dust at bay.
+A dehumidifier can help clear these particles out by dehumidifying the environment and keeping the dust at bay.